-Visiting Galaxy’s Edge is an adventure, so try to embrace that lost feeling and don’t hesitate to explore every part of the land.
+Visiting Star Wars Batuu is an adventure, so try to embrace that lost feeling and don’t hesitate to explore every part of the land.

-2) Arriving early isn’t necessary to see and do everything
+3) Arriving early isn’t necessary to ride the Millenium Falcon

-Since there is no Fast Pass option for Millenium Falcon: Smuggler’s Run (the only ride currently open), many people think they need to arrive as early as possible to ride it with the shortest wait.
+Since there is currently no Fast Pass option for Millenium Falcon, many people think they need to arrive as early as possible to ride it with the shortest wait.

-Your best best may be to visit the park later in the day, when many people have moved on to other things.
-During my visit, the standby queue was 40 minutes in the afternoon but 65 minutes at 6:30 am!
+Your best bet may be to visit the park later in the day, when many people have moved on to other things.
+During my visit, the standby queue was 30 minutes in the afternoon but 65 minutes at 6:30 am!

 3) Millenium Falcon: Smuggler’s Run is super fun (but not Earth shattering amazing)

-You won’t have much choice of what role you play but you can trade off in your party if someone really want to be the pilot, for example.
-Every role is fun in it’s own way but the engineer requires the least amount of work and allows you to watch the flight more.
+You won’t have much choice of what role you play but you can trade-off in your party if someone really wants to be the pilot, for example.
+Every role is fun in its own way but the engineer requires the least amount of work and allows you to watch the flight more.

 I found the ride very bumpy and was thrown against my seat belt quite a few times.
-I’m not prone to motion sickness but I think if you are you might find it not much fun at all.
+I’m not prone to motion sickness but I think if you are you might find it not much fun.